misol1/gotoxy/README.md

  \ox;y;w;h: copy/write to offscreen buffer, copy back at end or at \o
  \Ox;y;w;h: clear/write to offscreen buffer, copy back at end or at \O

 (*)   Use 'k' to keep current color, 'u/U' for console fgcol/bgcol, 'v/V' to use
-     existing fgcol/bgcol at position where text is put (e.g. \kU) (**) Same as (*), but precede with '-' to force color and ignore color control codes.
-Precede with '+' to ignore all control codes.
+      existing fgcol/bgcol at position where text is put (**)  Same as (*), but precede with '-' to force color and ignore color control codes.
+(***) One or more of: 'c/r' to follow/restore cursor position, 'w/W' to wrap/spritewrap
+      text, 'i' to ignore control codes, 's' to scroll up when writing below buffer
 ```

 cmdwiz.exe